Tim-Tadj/markdown-to-bookstack-with-API/README.md

 - `BOOKSTACK_INSECURE` — Set to `1`, `true`, or `yes` to disable TLS verification (suppresses warnings).
 Use only for trusted networks/testing.
 - `BOOKSTACK_CA_CERT` — Path to a CA cert file to use for TLS verification (overrides `BOOKSTACK_INSECURE`).

-The script also supports a `.env` file (via `python-dotenv`) — place it next to the script and include the same variables there.
+The script uses a `.env` file (via `python-dotenv`) — place it next to the script and include the variables there.
+This is the only supported way to configure the script.

 Example `.env`: